-The Rundown: Water babies looking to be more adventurous in their endeavours, but find formal surfing and kiteboarding schools a little too intimidating, need look no further.
+The Rundown: Water babies looking to be more adventurous in their endeavours who find formal surfing and kiteboarding schools a little too intimidating need look no further.
 The patient and passionate instructors at High Five Kiteboard School will take you for a day on the water and teach you at a pace you’re comfortable with.
-This exciting training school offers a group special for first-timers.
-If, after a session on the water, you feel that the tides aren’t turning in your favour you can always book more lessons.
-“It takes anything between one and three lessons to get it right,” Owner Laurence De Rooij says.
+This exciting training school offers first-timers a group special.

 Super Cool Factor: High Five is the only school in the Western Cape that offers tandem kitesurfing!
 High Five is also Cape Town’s only International Kiteboarding Organisation-certified training school.

 Cost: Please contact High Five directly by calling +27 (0) 72 902 7899 or emailing email@example.com.

 68 Beach Boulevard | Bloubergstrand | +27(0)72 902 7899